 An antigen is any substance that causes your immune system to produce antibodies against it.
 This means your immune system does not recognize the substance, and is trying to fight it off.

-An antigen may be a foreign substance from the environment, such as chemicals, bacteria, viruses, or pollen.
-An antigen may also be formed inside the body, as with bacterial toxins or tissue cells.
+An antigen may be a substance from the environment, such as chemicals, bacteria, viruses, or pollen.
+An antigen may also form inside the body.

-Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Reviewed By: Stuart I. Henochowicz, MD, FACP, Associate Clinical Professor of Medicine, Division of Allergy, Immunology, and Rheumatology, Georgetown University Medical School, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.